ontio/ontology/README.md

     Here's a example of host configuration:

     Directory structure

     ```shell
     $ tree
     └── ontology
         ├── ontology
         └── wallet.dat
     ```

 2.Start ontology
   PS: There is no need of config.json file, will use the default setting.

+**NOTE**: The format of wallet file has been changed.
+Old wallets can not be used now.
+Please generate new wallet.

 #### Single-host deployment configuration